DomoViridi/Scaliger/README.md

 This will include a Table of Contents, extensive index and list of references.
 There will be many annotations to clarify the translations or comment on the accuracy of Scaliger.

-For example in Book 1, page 4 (De horis et Partibus Diei Reliquis) in the first sentence he writes:
+For example: in Book 1, page 4 (De horis et Partibus Diei Reliquis) in the first sentence he writes:

 "ut poëta inquit, *Demeret emeritis cum iuga Phoebus equis*."